 Abstract: Free college tuition has been central in the higher education policy debate.
 In Chile, a government elected in 2014 promised free university tuition by 2020.
 Most research on tuition subsidies focuses on enrollment gains for newly eligible students.
 This paper studies spillover of these policies to students currently receiving generous financial aid.
 I show that free tuition increases demand at selective programs, making these programs more competitive and pushing them out of reach for many low-income students who would have qualified otherwise.
 The argument uses a combination of reduced-form regression-discontinuity estimates of enrollment elasticities and a structural model that captures general equilibrium effects.
 Estimates using Chilean administrative records suggest that 20% of currently enrolled poor students will lose seats to wealthier students under a free-tuition policy.
 This adverse effect on low-income students could be mitigated by complementary policies such as capacity investments and means-testing.
 However, crowd-out remains significant unless aggressive policies to counteract it are enacted.

-Labor Market Returns to Student Loans (with Dante Contreras and Pablo Muñoz)
+Labor Market Returns to Student Loans for University: Evidence from Chile (Link)